ksinha49/ai-workloads/README.md

 Detects PII, PHI and legal entities in text using regex patterns and optional machine learning models.
 Domain-specific models and regex overrides can be configured via environment variables.

+#### entity-tokenization
+Replaces sensitive entity values with consistent tokens.
+Existing mappings are looked up in DynamoDB and new tokens are generated using an optional salt.

 ## Repository Structure